- Warning: Late repayments can cause you serious money problems. For help, contact MoneyHelper.

 How does buy now, pay later work?

-When you’ve chosen your service you can select your payment terms.
-These vary from delaying the payment (by say 30 days) or splitting the payment into as many as six smaller chunks, which can be paid off automatically from your bank account weekly, bi-weekly or monthly.
+When you’ve chosen your service, you can select your payment terms.
+These vary from delaying the payment (by say, 30 days) or splitting the payment into as many as 6 smaller chunks, which can be paid off automatically from your bank account weekly, bi-weekly or monthly.

 What if I’m late making a payment?

 As soon as you miss a payment, Clearpay will immediately stop you from making any further purchases.
-You’ll also be charged an initial late fee of £6 and a further fee of £6 if the payment is not made within 7 days.
-Clearpay’s late fees are capped and will never go higher than 25% of the items you purchased.
+For orders under £24, you’ll be charged 1 late fee capped at £6.
+For orders over £24, you’ll also be charged an initial late fee of £6 and a further fee of £6 if the payment is not made within 7 days.
+For orders over £24, Clearpay’s late fees are capped and will never go higher than 25% of the order value or £36, whichever is less.
 Whatever happens, Clearpay says this won’t affect your credit score.